nanodlp/docs/nanosupport/supporting.md

 Cylinder-shaped support points can be deleted by click.

-When *Auto Support* checkbo is checked, *Generate* button would create supports for both:
+When *Auto Support* checkbox is checked, *Generate* button would create supports for both:

 1. Cone-shaped manually-clicked placeholders, if any
 1. Cylinder-shaped automatically-detected points, if any